felipejoribeiro/this-person-docs/programming/backend/node_js/1_getting_started.md

 But there is a way of using ES6 expressions from node version 12 and beyond, what is better as the syntax is more palatable.
 The functions turn into `import {largeNumber} from './file_2.mjs'` and `export const largeNumber = 356`.
 This can be done in two ways:
 - The first way is by changing the extension name to `file.mjs` as hinted before.
 This is important to tell to the node interpreter to use ES6 syntax.

 - The other way is to run `npm init -y` to create a `package.json` file in the project folder.
-There you can instruct node to consider modules in a ES6 way by defining `"type":"module"` inside the `pachage.jason` file.
+There you can instruct node to consider modules in a ES6 way by defining `"type":"module"` inside the `package.jason` file.

 ## The three types of modules in node
 There are three kind of modules in node.
 First there is the ones you create like the ones we studied above.